19hours/sg-statutes/Acts/Public Transport Council Act.md

 (31st March 2012)

-An Act to provide for the establishment of the Public Transport Council to provide for the licensing of bus services, bus service operators and ticket payment services, to regulate bus, taxi and rapid transit system fares and for matters connected therewith.
+An Act to provide for the establishment of the Public Transport Council to provide for the licensing of ticket payment services, to regulate bus fares, taxi fares and train fares and for matters connected therewith.

 [29/99; 37/2005]

+[Act 31 of 2015 wef 22/01/2016]

 [14th August 1987]